Keywords : Muhammadan Registrar, Inspector-General of Registration and Registrar, Parda-Nashin

 the number of pages in each book shall be certified on the title- page by the

-Officer by whom such books are issued. - Every Muhammadan Registrar shall keep up the following registerbooks:—
+4. Every Muhammadan Registrar shall keep up the following registerbooks:—

 BOOK I.—Register of marriages'[including marriages of women who